wcx0206/astro-dracula-blog/src/content/posts/Package-managers-in-Linux-To-be-continued.md

 ---
-title: Package managers in Linux (To be continued)
-toc: true
-tags:
-  - Linux
-  - Package manager
-  - ArchLinux
-  - Ubuntu
-  - pacman
-  - APT
+abbrlink: 4ee6ac78
 categories:
 - CS
 - Tools
-abbrlink: 4ee6ac78
 date: 2023-03-11 14:23:18
+tags:
+- 'Here are the tags for the article:

+  `unix'
+- tool
+- package-manager
+- linux
+- apt`
+title: Package managers in Linux (To be continued)
+toc: true
 ---

 This post tries to simply introduce some package managers and their basic usage.